hotmoon6/Subtitle-Muxer-Bot/README.md

 #### Under Maintenance

 #### Credits
-   * Shrimadhav Uk
+   * Lucifer
-   * Mohammadsadat
+   * Ellish

-A Simple Telegram Bot By @Tellybots Team and By @NaysaBots Team to add Subtitle Files in Video
+A Simple Telegram Bot By Lucifer eam and By Ellish Team to add Subtitle Files in Video

 ### Features
 - Force Sub Button For Force Sub